Introduction

 • GitHub Actions - Integrated with GitHub, free for public repos.

-• GitLab CI - Integrated with GitLab, includes full DevOps platform.
+• GitLab CI - Integrated with GitLab, includes a complete DevOps platform.

 • Jenkins - Open-source, highly customizable, requires more setup.